 There are several good football teams in Essex, and while there are no premiership teams.
 Colchester United, Chelmsford City and Braintree Town are all successful teams, and Southend and Canvey have had some success over the years too.
 You can find information of many Essex football clubs here.

 Elsewhere, the award winning Colchester Zoo offers an excellent day out for all ages.
 Visitors are provided with the opportunity to feed animals such as elephants and giraffes, as well as viewing the daily life of over 260 different species in 60 acres of parkland.

-If Colchester is a little too far for you to travel, the Tropical Wings Zoo near Chelmsford is an alternative, with the venue being one of the few in the country to hold free-flying butterflies all year round.
 Meanwhile, the likes of Barleylands, Lee Valley Park Farms or Old MacDonald’s Farm all offer slightly more relaxing experiences, perfect for families with young children.